FlorianASchroeder/tracking-pipeline-tasks/README.md

   * Snowplow:
     * well-matured ecosystem with variety of trackers, pipeline options and pre-defined dbt models available
+    * reduce engineering time spent on developing an own, proprietary tracking solution
+    * easy to deploy with terraform, but surely requires tweaking for high-throughput scenarios
+    * instead spend engineering time configuring, operating, monitoring all components.
+Yet, a lot of that time is also required for proprietary solution.
     * can cost up to $4500/mo at 3000 events/s avg rate ([reference](https://discourse.snowplow.io/t/recent-cost-information-for-snowplow/2694/2)).